Home » IELTS Speaking » 14 IELTS Speaking Tips and Phrases

-Our speaking tutorial will give you our best IELTS speaking Tips to help you improve your score on the IELTS speaking Exam.
+Our speaking tutorial will give you our best 14 IELTS Speaking tips and phrases to help you improve your score on the IELTS speaking Exam.

 The IELTS speaking exam is made up of three parts.
 By knowing what to expect, you’ll be better prepared for the test.

 Part 1 of the speaking test, is a 4-5 minute conversation with the IELTS examiner.
 The topics will be questions about yourself.
 For example: